nigelhorne/Config-Abstraction/README.md

 Returns the entire configuration hash, possibly flattened depending on the `flatten` option.

+The entry `config_path` contains a colon separated list of the files that the configuration was loaded from.

 # BUGS

 It should be possible to escape the separator character either with backslashes or quotes.